ncatlab/nlab-content/pages/0/3/9/8/18930/content.md

 ## Idea

-If a functor represents a given profunctor, then the action of the functor on morphisms is determined by the action of the profunctor and the representation isomorphism.
+If a [[functor]] represents a given [[profunctor]], then the action of the functor on morphisms is determined by the action of the profunctor and the representation isomorphism.

-This lemma can make it easier to define certain adjoint functors, and is also implicit in [[type theory]] where type connectives are presentation of functors, but the action on morphisms is derivable rather than primitive.
+This lemma can make it easier to define certain [[adjoint functors]], and is also implicit in [[type theory]] where type connectives are presentation of functors, but the action on morphisms is derivable rather than primitive.

 ## Statement